What is celiac disease and why does it occur?

 Common symptoms of celiac disease

-Recognizing the signs is the first step in determining if you might have celiac disease.
+Recognizing the signs is the first step to knowing if you might have celiac disease.
 Symptoms can vary from person to person, but the most common include:

 - Chronic diarrhea or constipation.